mongrate/mongrate.com/pages/docs/puppet.md

 permalink: /docs/puppet.html
 title: How to install Mongrate via Puppet
 content_title: Puppet installation
+excerpt: If you use Puppet to manage your servers, installing Mongrate via Puppet is easy.
 ---

 If you use [Puppet](https://puppetlabs.com/) to manage your servers, installing Mongrate via Puppet